 If traveling to Vietnam in July, opt to spend more time in the central places such as Hoi An, Hue, and Nha Trang for sunshine.

 Singapore in July

-Afternoon thunderstorms can pop up at any time, sending travelers scurrying for the nearest mall.
+Afternoon thunderstorms can pop up at any time, sending travelers scurrying for refuge in the nearest mall.
 Rainfall increases slightly in August then drops back to average in September.
 November, December, and January are typically the wettest months in Singapore, so you'll be fine there in July.

 Bali sounds exotic and exciting — it is!
 But it's also very accessible.
 Flights from Kuala Lumpur are fast, frequent, and inexpensive.

 Kuching, the capital of the southern state of Sarawak is the best pick in Malaysian Borneo in July.
 Although rain keeps the rainforest green year round, July is often a little sunnier.
 Kota Kinabalu, the bigger capital of Sabah in the north, will be receiving much more rain during July.